 Every theme has different niche layouts.

-For instance, the Best theme options include the regular import options as well as options for fashion, viral, technology, and adult sites.
+Whereas the Best theme options include regular import options as well as options for fashion, viral, technology, and adult sites.

 You can see all the different preset options for any theme when you are on MyThemeShop by clicking on ‘View Live Demo’ of any theme you want to check out and then choosing the demo that you want to see.

 I haven’t had to ask too many questions over the years.
 Everything is pretty self-explanatory.
 But when I have had questions about how to make a theme look a certain way (include or take out something from the theme, usually) they have replied quickly and they were helpful.

 They do have a support forum too.
 Even if you are using a free theme for WordPress from them, they have a section in the forum for you.

 If you have a lot of WordPress blogs, I recommend the extended membership.
 That’s what I have, and it’s worked out really well for me.
 I found MyThemeShop’s pricing to be cheaper than most places and offer more.

 In the beginning, I would buy one theme here and there, but they have so many themes that I eventually decided I wanted to be able to try them all.
 The cost right now is $87 USD and then $19 a month after that for updates.
 However, you can download everything and opt out of additional costs.
 You just won’t get the updates.

 If you have multiple blogs, then the extended membership will be an expense that you will want.
 It allows you to switch themes and plugins whenever you want, and use a different theme for each one of your blogs.

 When you buy one theme at a time, you can only use that theme for one domain.
 Then you have to buy it again to use on another domain.
 If you have a few domains, you can see how it would add up pretty quickly!